Varalakshmi Vratam

 Charumathi told everyone and the next day they all woke up early, bathed, and performed this pooja.
 They recited the mantra and offered sweets to the goddess.

-As a result of their devotion, they were blessed with an abundance of wealth, jewels and beautiful ornaments.
+As a result of their devotion, they were blessed with an abundance of blessings in the form of wealth, jewels and beautiful ornaments.

 Why Do We Celebrate?